BEFORE YOU SELF-PUBLISH YOUR BOOK

 The first thing you need to think about is the writing.
 No matter how well you write, plan to spend money on a good content editor, not a grammatical editor.
 Any competent writer should not require a grammatical editor, but if you're only doing one book and you don't write well, you will also need to invest in a grammatical editor.
 But a content editor is the most important.
 I never publish anything without a content editor overseeing my work.
 I used to be a content editor, but editing your own work is not the same thing.
 You need that second set of eyes to ensure the quality of your work.
 And I learned a lot from the content editors I hired and that allowed me to write better and be able to do content editing for others.

 I do my own book formatting (typesetting).
 I have typesetting software (QuarkXPress and InDesign) so this is something I don't hire out.
 I also do typesetting for others, so I know how long it takes to typeset a book.
 Novels are the cheapest because there are no illustrations.
-A short novel of about 200 pages takes about 4 hours.
+A short novel of about 200 printed pages takes about 4 hours tops.
 Illustrated non-fiction can take longer depending on how many illustrations.
 I just finished typesetting my latest 250-page, heavily illustrated book – 228 illustrations – and it took me 80 hours, which includes creating some of the graphics and putting the photos into the correct file type and size.
 If someone has me typeset their book and their graphics are not sized correctly or are RGB .jpgs, I end up having to do that work as well, so be sure that you get your images ready or be prepared to pay someone else to do that too.

 I usually publish my novels in print (paperback, perfect bind), ebook, and audiobook formats, and my non-fiction in print and occasionally in ebook format.
 Non-fiction sells better in print.
 Novels can go either way.
 I am lucky to live only 35 miles away from a book printer, Gorham Printing, in Centralia, Washington.
 So, I can go pick up my books and that saves on shipping, which is quite expensive since books are so heavy.
 Most printing these days is digital, and you can save a lot of money if your book is a size that does not require large size sheets that are then cut down to an odd size.
 I always opt for 5.5"w x 8.5"h, as that is an 8-1/2" x 11" sheet of paper.
 For my larger books, I go with the 8-1/2" x 11" size.
 I always pick the house brand of paper for both covers and pages.
 It has always worked just great no matter who my printer was.
 The more books you have printed, the cheaper the cost per book, but don't go crazy on your first print run.
 Keep it down to about 200 copies that you can send out for review.